rapidsai/deployment/source/cloud/nvidia/brev.md

 ## Brev Instance Setup

-THere are two options to get you up and running with RAPIDS in a few steps, thanks to the Brev RAPIDS quickstart:
+There are two options to get you up and running with RAPIDS in a few steps, thanks to the Brev RAPIDS quickstart:

 1. Brev GPU Instances - quickly get the GPU, across most clouds, to get your work done.
 2. Brev Launchables - quickly create one-click starting, reusable instances that you customized to your MLOps needs.